paritybit-ai/XFL/docs/en/source/algorithms/algos/VerticalSampler.rst

 Introduction
 ------------

 Two sample methods are provided: random sample and stratified sample.
-“Downsample” and “upsample” are supported in both methods.
+Downsample and upsample are supported in both methods.

 Parameters List
 ---------------